self-host →

 id: generate_token

-uses: actions/create-github-app-token@v1
+uses: actions/create-github-app-token@v3

 with:

-app_id: ${{ secrets.APP_ID }}
+app-id: ${{ secrets.APP_ID }}

-private_key: ${{ secrets.APP_PRIVATE_KEY }}
+private-key: ${{ secrets.APP_PRIVATE_KEY }}

 - name: Trigger another workflow